 “The American Indian must have a voice.
 Let us teach our children to be proud of their Indian blood.
 Let us stand up straight and continue claiming our human rights.”– Zitkála-Šá

 Gertrude Simmons Bonnin was born in 1876 on the Yankton Reservation in South Dakota, to the Ihanktonwan Nation (also known as the Yankton Sioux Tribe).
 She later renamed herself Zitkála-Šá, which means “red bird” in the Lakota language.
-At the age of 8 in 1884, like tens of thousands of other American Indian children, she left the reservation to attend a boarding school run by missionaries, White’s Indiana Manual Labor Institute, in Wabash Indiana.
+At the age of eight in 1884, like tens of thousands of other American Indian children, she left the reservation to attend a boarding school run by missionaries, White’s Indiana Manual Labor Institute, in Wabash Indiana.
 Zitkála-Šá went on to attend Earlham College, where she made a name for herself as a powerful speaker by winning a second place prize at the 1896 Indiana State Oratorical Contest for a speech criticizing slavery.

 In 1897, Zitkála-Šá became a teacher at the Carlisle Indian School in Pennsylvania, one of the first federally-funded boarding schools for American Indian youth, founded by military officer Richard Henry Pratt.
 Pratt’s philosophy is encapsulated by his phrase, “kill the Indian, and save the man.”
 He advocated for total assimilation as the only way to “civilize” indigenous Americans and make them Christians.
 As a result, traditional hairstyles, dress, languages, and religions were all banned at the Carlisle school and most other American Indian boarding schools.